Nikappa57/flask-forum/README.md

 flask run
 ```

-Have fun adding all the functions you want and create a good frontend (do not use mine because it sucks!)
+Have fun adding all the functions you want and create a good frontend (do not use mine because it sucks!).